cwaldbieser/grouper_python_provisioner/provisioner/doc/pds.rst

 parser.
 The stanzas are tried in order, and the first match is selected.
 If no stanzas match, the message will not be parsed, and the message will be re-queued.

+When a stanza is selected, the value mapped to the `parser` key will be used as the tag name for creating the parser.

 -------------
 Group Mapping